9 Most Popular Diamond Shapes for Engagement Rings in 2023

 Besides different shapes, pear-shaped diamonds can also adopt different appearances.
 If you wear the diamond with the sharp edge pointed towards you, it will resemble a pear.
 Switch directions, and the diamond will look like a teardrop.
 Again, it depends on your preference.

 Pear-shaped diamonds go well with a variety of styles and settings.
-It is possible to set these diamonds on various metals, including gold, silver, and platinum.
+They can be set on various metals, including gold, silver, and platinum.
 They are also compatible with virtually all prong settings.
 Finally, they look good as solitaires but can also look good when paired with other diamonds and stones of varying shapes and sizes.
 The options are limitless!

 Interestingly, despite the beauty and elegance of pear-shaped diamonds, demand for these beauties is relatively low.
 Therefore, they are cheaper and more affordable than most other diamonds.